 If you prefer something a bit more casual, then gelato is the obvious answer.
 We were surprised to find our favorite gelato shop across from the Duomo.
 Their chocolate Oreo gelato (below left) and Nutella gelato (below right) were SO good.
 Given the fact that we went out of our way to get it when there are gelato shops all over the place is how you know how good it was!

-An afternoon exploring Quadrilatero della Moda
+An afternoon exploring Quadrilatero della Moda in Milan

 Even in the rain, this part of town was absolutely beautiful.
 Everywhere you looked, it was clean, well-maintained and of course very chic.
 Most notably, Via Monte Napoleone is known as being one of the most expensive streets in Europe.